 Portal (fenpyroximate) – a new chemistry miticide that is effective against the motile (larvae, nymphs, adults) stages of spider mites and European red mites.
 It has shown no activity against the egg stage.
 Portal belongs to the METI (mitochondrial electron transport inhibitor) class of miticides, which causes the mites to immediately cease feeding and ovipositing.
 It also prevents molting by the immature mites.
 This material has a long residual and can last up to six weeks after field application.
 Labeled on the fruiting vegetables and melons.

-Pylon (chlorfenapyr) – Pylon is a new-chemistry class of miticides known as pyrroles, and is effective against the motile stages of spider mites, cyclamen mites and rust mites.
-It has no effect on mite eggs, and should be used in combination with an ovicidal miticide when a moderate to high population of eggs is present at time of application.
+Pylon (chlorfenapyr) – Pylon is a new-chemistry class of miticides known as pyrroles and is effective against the motile stages of spider mites, cyclamen mites, and rust mites.
+It has no effect on mite eggs and should be used in combination with an ovicidal miticide when a moderate to a high population of eggs are present at the time of application.
 It has strong contact and stomach activity with good translaminar movement through the plant (moves rapidly from the top to the underside of a leaf), but has no soil systemic activity.
-It has residual activity of up to 30 days.
-Labeled for greenhouse-grown fruiting vegetables (eggplant, peppers, pepinos and tomatoes).
+It has a residual activity of up to 30 days.
+Labeled for greenhouse-grown fruiting vegetables (eggplant, peppers, pepinos, and tomatoes).
 (Group # 13).